ISS-SOA/FlipFlap_HW/README.md

 ]
 ```

-You must fill out two methods in `TsvBuddy`:

-`def take_tsv(tsv)` : this method should take a String called `tsv` and convert
-it into a data structure to store in `@data`.

 `def to_tsv` : this method should take any data in `@data` and return a String
 in TSV format.

 Note that modules cannot be made into object instances (i.e., you cannot do
 `mymod = TsvBuddy.new`.
-So to test this module while you are developing it,
-you can do something like this:
+So to test this module in the beginning, you can do something like this:

 ```
   class Tester